Pragith/pragith/pragith-net/app/content/blog/2024/2024-08-01-llama-3-1-end-api-moat.md

 Previously, we used the "Airlock" pattern (redaction).
 Now, we can just use a local Llama 3.1 70B model housed in our VPC.

 The quality gap is now small enough that the privacy gain outweighs the intelligence loss.

+## What I Would Plan For

+Running open weights is not free.
+You trade API bills for GPU clusters, scheduling, and ops burden.
+If you cannot run reliable inference, you will be worse off than before.

+We will start with a narrow set of workloads where privacy matters most, then expand once the operational path is proven.